Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: SEARCH RESULTS

 \section{SEARCH RESULTS}

-The fit to the data spectrum by reconstructed momentum is performed for SK I-V periods simultaneously with the $\beta$ parameter.
+The fit to the data spectrum by reconstructed momentum is performed for SK I--V periods simultaneously with the $\beta$ parameter.
 The $\chi^{2}$ is computed over the fit parameter space defined by non-negative signal normalization.
-FIG.~\ref{figure:momentum} shows the resulting spectra after the fit with combined SK I-V data.
-The effect of the systematic errors are included by fitted $\epsilon_j$ with bin-by-bin response of $f_{ij}$.
-Summary of fitted $\epsilon_j$ are listed in TABLE~\ref{table:sysdet}-\ref{table:sysphys}.
+Figures~\ref{figure:momentum1} and ~\ref{figure:momentum2} show the resulting spectra after the fit with combined SK I-V data.
+The effect of the systematic errors is included by fitting $\epsilon_j$ with the bin-by-bin response of $f_{ij}$.
+Summaries of fitted $\epsilon_j$ are listed in Table~\ref{table:sysdet} and~\ref{table:sysphys}.
 Overall, the systematic pulls ($=\epsilon_j/\sigma_j$) are within $\pm 1$, which implies no strong tension between the best-fit MC and data.
 For both $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ searches, the best fit gives $\beta=0$ with $\chi^2/\nu=178.6/159$ and $77.3/99$ respectively.
 At the best fit of $p\rightarrow\nu\pi^{+}$ search, dominant systematic pulls come from decay electron tagging and the model uncertainties in CCQE and neutrino flux.
 For the $n\rightarrow\nu\pi^{0}$ search, the model uncertainties in pion production and its nuclear interactions have comparable size among best-fit pulls.
 With fitted pulls, the best-fit MC and data spectra show no discrepancy between them for each nucleon decay search.
 We find no statistically significant indication of nucleon decay signal in the SK I-V data.
 Therefore, the 90\% CL allowed signal events are determined by the $\Delta\chi^{2}(=\chi^{2}-\chi^{2}_{\mathrm{best}})$ contour over the $\beta$ parameter.
 Since the fit parameter $\beta$ is constrained to the physical region, i.e., $\beta \geq 0$, critical values for 90\% CL are estimated by the Feldman-Cousins method~\cite{PhysRevD.57.3873,Acero_2025}.
 For both nucleon decay modes, critical values near $\beta=0$ are smaller than the standard value 2.706 due to the positive-$\beta$ fit constraint.
 The values converge over the standard value for $p\rightarrow\nu\pi^{+}$ due to systematic uncertainties (e.g., NC related), resulting in spectral shapes similar to that of the signal MC, reducing the $\chi^2$.
 The partial lifetime limits are then calculated by